 Letters of recommendation.
 Ask up to three faculty, advisors, or mentors to send letters of recommendation using the provided form.
-One letter may come from someone outside the University who knows you well.
+Up to two of the three letters may come from recommenders outside the University who know you well.
 These should offer candid assessments of your academic and personal achievement, your aptitude and readiness for carrying out the proposed project, and your potential for benefiting from the experience.

 Curriculum Vitae or résumé.
 The curriculum vitae describes your secondary and undergraduate education; your work, research, teaching, or other significant experience relevant to your proposed project; professional or volunteer affiliations, activity and community engagement; honors and awards; and publications, performances, or exhibitions.
 Please include a section describing the destinations and durations of any international travel experience you may have had.

 Transcript.
 Include an unofficial University of Michigan transcript and transcripts of other post-secondary study, including summer school.

 Supplemental Materials.
 Additional materials are not required, but you may include memos of understanding or correspondence confirming internships, collaborations, or other relationships integral to your plan, if you have arrangements in writing.